IoneIvan/phys-421/lect2 Electrostatic prt 2.md

 ## 3 Electric Field
 Forces are exerted from one objecct to another through some phsisical contact, but the coulomb force acts on particles without physical touch.

-We model a "force field" that carries the influence of the force.
-This force field doesn't not require physical touch.Instead the field is emitted (radiates) from a source carrying a force which then interacts with objects inside the field.
+We model a **"force field"** that carries the influence of the force.
+This force field doesn't not require physical touch.
+Instead the field is emitted (radiates) from a source carrying a force which then interacts with objects inside the field.

 The eletric field $\vec{E}$ (it is a vector)
 The **E feild** (electic field) is modeleted with rays or field lines that point toward or awafrom the source.